-Acceptable times for former students, who are minors, to visit staff are limited to teacher lunch periods when teachers are not on duty.
+Acceptable times for former students, who are minors, to visit staff are limited to teacher lunch periods when teachers are not on duty or after dismissal.
 In the interest of ongoing instruction and our Safe Environment guidelines, access to classrooms and other locations is restricted.
 All visitors must sign in and sign out in the office.
-Since available empty seating is very limited in our Dining Room during our lunch periods, SSM welcomes adult guests only in the Dining Room during lunch periods.
+Since available empty seating is very limited in our Dining Room during our lunch periods, SSM allows only adult guests in the Dining Room during lunch periods.
+Please let the office know if you plan to come to lunch since seating during some lunch periods is limited.
 All visitors are reminded that outside food must be in plain wrapper containers and drinks are limited to water and milk.
 Sodas are not to be brought into the Dining Room during lunch periods.
 There are times when visitors will not be allowed to join students for lunch.